Making Content Accessible

 canvas.clear(skia.ColorWHITE)

-Example of dark mode rendering of text
+Figure 3: Example of dark mode rendering of text.

 The browser really should not be changing colors on unsuspecting pages; that could have terrible readability outcomes if the page’s theme conflicted!
 Instead web pages indicate support for dark mode using the color-scheme meta tag or CSS property.
 Browsers use the presence of the meta tag to determine whether it’s safe to apply dark mode.
 Before color-scheme was standardized, web pages could in principle offer alternative color schemes using alternative style sheets, but few browsers supported it (of the major ones, only Firefox) and it wasn’t commonly used.